AYUSH Counselling 2025

 4. Academic Details: Enter your academic qualifications, including your undergraduate course details, college/university name, year of passing, and other relevant information.

 5. Uploading Documents: Upload scanned copies of the required documents as mentioned in the registration form.
-These documents may include mark sheets, degree certificates, internship completion certificate, identity proof, residence proof, category certificate (if applicable), and other relevant documents.
+These documents may include mark sheets, degree certificates, internship completion certificates, identity proof, residence proof, category certificates (if applicable), and other relevant documents.
 Ensure that the documents meet the specified size and format requirements.

 6. Payment of Registration Fee: Pay the registration fee, if applicable, as mentioned on the website.
 The payment can usually be made online through various payment modes such as credit/debit card, net banking, or e-wallets.